openshift-labs/cloud-native-guides/debug.md

 Now that you are connected to the JVM running inside the Inventory pod on OpenShift, add a breakpoint to pause the code execution when it reaches the Java method handling the REST API `/api/inventory`.
-Review the `InventoryResource.java` class and note that the `getAvailability()` is the method where you should add the breakpoint.
+Review `com/redhat/cloudnative/inventory/InventoryResource.java` and note that the `getAvailability()` is the method where you should add the breakpoint.

 Add the breakpoint.